-After a traditional Outback-style breakfast, transfer to the town of Airlie Beach and embark on a maxi yacht which will be our home for the next three days.
+After arriving in Airlie Beach, transfer to the marina and embark on a maxi yacht which will be our home for the next three days.
 Set sail to a secluded cove in the Whitsunday Islands where you will drop anchor for the night.

-After three days at sea, we sail to the resort town of Airlie Beach for a night on land in a local beach hostel resort.
+After three days at sea, we sail back to Airlie Beach for a night on land in a local beach hostel.
 Feel free to relax by the pool at the end of the day.

 Depart at any time.